 Steps to Configure robots.txt

-• The robots.txt file is typically located in the root directory of your website.
-You can access it via https://yourwebsite.com/robots.txt.
+• The robots.txt file should be placed in the root directory of the website.
+For example: https://yourwebsite.com/robots.txt.

 User-agent: *